-5. The term "Fixed Payment Rate," as used in Article VI, Sections 6(12), 8, 10, 11, 12, and 13, Article VIII, Section 1(a), Article IX, Section 1(d), A. Memorandum (JLMC), G. Memorandum (Health and Safety Program), and A. Letter - Miscellaneous Subjects means the rate established by adding the following fixed amount to the Daywork Basic Wage Rate of each job grade having Daywork-with-Incentive at Des Moines (\$4.00), as shown in Schedule A of this Wage Agreement.
+- 2. The general wage scale in each local plant, together with the unincorporated general wage increases, and other "bottom of the card" COLA, shall remain in effect for the duration of the Agreement dated August 8, 2013, unless changed under the conditions and in the manner provided by said Agreement dated August 8, 2013. - 3.
+If any changes in Basic Wage Rates have been made, as provided in paragraph 2 above, the then existing differentials in established Basic Wage Rates at each respective local plant shall remain in effect for the duration of the Agreement dated August 8, 2013. - 4.
+[Deleted] - 5.
+The term "Fixed Payment Rate," as used in Article VI, Sections, 8, 10, 11, 12, and 13, Article VIII, Section 1(a), Article IX, Section 1(d), A. Memorandum (JLMC), G. Memorandum (Health and Safety Program), and A. Letter Miscellaneous Subjects means the rate established by adding the following fixed amount to the Daywork Basic Wage Rate of each job grade having Daywork-with-Incentive at Des Moines (\$4.00), as shown in Schedule A of this Wage Agreement.
 The Fixed Payment Rate shall apply only to Daywork-With-Incentive employees in those job grades.

 Daywork-With-Incentive employees who are performing duties as a member of the Union Health, Safety, Ergonomic and Environmental Committee and who qualify for pay for performing those duties will be paid the Fixed Payment Rate.
-A Daywork-With-Incentive employees who is temporarily working on a light duty assignment will be paid either (1) his incentive earnings; or (2) 85% of his Fixed Payment Rate; or (3) the rate, if any, mandated by the State Workers' Compensation system, whichever of the three is highest.
+A Daywork-With-Incentive employee who is temporarily working on a light duty assignment will be paid either (1) his incentive earnings; or (2) 85% of his Fixed Payment Rate; or (3) the rate, if any, mandated by the State Workers' Compensation system, whichever of the three is highest.
 Daywork-With-Incentive employees who are temporarily assigned out of class will be paid the higher of the Basic Wage Rate for the classification or the Fixed Payment Rate.

-6. When a C.O.L.A. adjustment is made: (a) New Hire III's shall receive 100% of the adjustment if they are working in Job Levels 3, 4, and 5 of the New Wage Structure, and 70% of the adjustment if they are working in Job Levels 1 and 2; (b) New Hire I and II's, as defined in Letter Q, shall receive 70% of the adjustment.
+6. When a COLA adjustment is made: (a) Regular Employee IIIs shall receive 100% of the adjustment if they are working in Job Levels 3, 4, and 5 of the New Wage Structure, and 70% of the adjustment if they are working in Job Levels 1 and 2; (b) Regular Employee I and IIs, as defined in Letter Q, shall receive 70% of the adjustment.
 Any such adjustment is subject to the various diversions specified in this Agreement.